Days of the Jackal: Supacat’s HMT Vehicles

 Supacat’s HMT Extenda offers considerable commonality with the SAS’ Supacat Narys, but adds additional armoring options, as well as the extra module in back that can turn it from a 4×4 into a 6×4.

 Supacat Managing Director Nick Ames calls the REDFIN 1B award “pivotal to Supacat’s expansion,” and the end of British HMT family orders gives that assertion weight.
+The problem is timing.
+Australia’s DMO is expected to acquire a fleet of about 76 vehicles under a separate contract, after PD&E is done.
+But that’s expected to happen around 2014-2015.
 The 14-company Supacat Team Australia group (vid.
 Oct 13/11 entry) will run the project from their Melbourne program office, in collaboration with Australia’s chosen battlefield C2 provider Elbit Systems.

 March 7/12: USP acquired.
 Supacat Pty Ltd. buys the business assets and staff of Unique Solution Partners Pty Ltd. (USP) based in Melbourne, Australia.
 USP was already part of Team Supacat Australia, and Supacat’s release says that: